2025–26 Myanmar Women's League

 The 2025–26 Myanmar Women's League is the 7th season of the Myanmar Women's League, the top Myanmar professional league for women's association football clubs, since its establishment in 2016.
-The season officially kicked off on 1 April 2025 and will run until 31 January 2026, divided into two legs: the first from April to September and the second from October to January.
-Matches are being hosted across several key venues, including Salin Stadium, Padonma Stadium, and the YUSC Sports Complex, with ISPE playing their home games at Padethar Stadium.
-ISPE W.F.C plays as a defending champion.
+The season officially kicked off on 1 April 2025 and will run until 31 January 2026, divided into two legs: the first from April to September and the second from December to January.
+Matches are being hosted across several key venues, including Thuwunna Training field-1, Padonmar Stadium, and the YUSC Sports Complex, with ISPE playing their home games at Padethar Stadium.
+ISPE W.F.C. entered the season as the defending champions.

-Club
+Season overview

-A total of nine clubs are competing this season, including defending champions ISPE, along with Yangon United, Ayeyawady, Myawady, Thitsar Arman, Shan United, YREO, and the Young Lionesses.
-The league also welcomed a new entrant, Yangon City, expanding the competition.
-The opening fixtures saw exciting clashes, such as Yangon United facing ISPE at YUSC Sports Complex, Shan United taking on Ayeyawady United, and Myawady squaring off with YREO, while Thitsar Arman battled the Young Lionesses the following day.
+The season was played over an extended calendar from 2025 to 2026, featuring a double round-robin format and involving nine clubs from across the country including defending champions ISPE, along with Yangon United, Ayeyawady, Myawady, Thitsar Arman, Shan United, YREO, Yangon City and the Young Lionesses (Myanmar women U-17).